-Read this poster (Text A).
-Explain the message it conveys and tell us if you agree or disagree with it and why, Then, tell us whether the situation described in the poster is characteristic of all kinds of relationships (family, friends and workmates)
+Read the poster (Text A).
+Explain the message it conveys and tell us if you agree with it and why.
+Then, tell us if you think that talkative people become better friends than more silent ones.
+Justify your opinion.

 TASK 2B (Page 9)